arvigeus/AZ-204/Questions/Shared Access Signatures.md

 - [ ] Implement a user delegation SAS

 Answer: The most flexible and secure way to use a service or account SAS is to associate the SAS tokens with a stored access policy.
-A user delegation SAS is the most secure SAS, but isn't highly flexible because you must use Azure Active Directory to manage credentials.
+A user delegation SAS is the most secure SAS, but isn't highly flexible because you must use Microsoft Entra ID to manage credentials.
 Using HTTPS prevents man-in-the-middle attacks but isn't the most flexible and secure practice.

 ---